jongtaek-kim/Informatics-Resource-For-Pathologists/README.md

 &nbsp;
 ## Learning path resources will be divided into the following sections:
+For starters, attending "data carpentry" workshops available near your university is a great way to start!
+Workshops are usually a 1-2 day hands-on instructor-taught tutorial.
+Their initial target audience is **learners who have little to no prior computational experience**.
+These are great for learning basic essentials before starting the learnng path.
+There are two main ones now known as ["The Carpentries"](https://carpentries.org/).

+[Data Carpentry](https://datacarpentry.org/) develops and teaches workshops on the fundamental data skills needed to conduct research.

+[Software Carpentry](https://software-carpentry.org/workshops/) teach three core topics: the Unix shell, version control with Git, and a programming language (Python or R)

 ### A. Knowledge of Linux and Command Line Operations

 ### B. Python and R for Data Science